cardstack/cardstack/README.md

 This is the main repo for [Cardstack](https://www.cardstack.com/), an open source application architecture for building cohesive experiences on open, decentralized infrastructure.

-Join the discussion around developing on the Cardstack framework on Slack at [https://join.cardstack.com](https://join.cardstack.com).
+Join the discussion around developing on the Cardstack framework on [Discord](https://discord.gg/apepFje).

 ## Orientation